-Spark provides only traditional NLP tools like standard tokenizers, tf-idf,etc, we mostly need accurate POS tagging and chunking features when working with NLP problems, which spark libraries aren’t close to spacy.
-Those cases we need to relay on spacy.
+Spark provides only traditional NLP tools like standard tokenizers, tf-idf, etc, we mostly need accurate POS tagging and chunking features when working with NLP problems, which spark libraries aren’t close to spacy.
+In those cases, we need to rely on spacy.

 The spark worker doesn’t control much other than starting the python worker process and control whether python worker need to be restarted on every job or not.

 Main challenges when using spacy models with pyspark

 How to skip spacy model serialization

 Spacy’s inbuilt multi-processing feature may bite you.

 How we can manage the worker process management.